 Accommodations Considerations Assistive technology (AT) or assistive communication devices (AAC) Electronic communication devices (e.g., cell phones, tablets, smart watches) are NOT allowed in the testing setting unless the device is used by the student on a daily For the TCAP-Alt assessment, students may use any electronic communication device or assistive technology that supports the student in interacting with the assessment and indicating their answer choice or writing response. basis as an augmentative assistive communication device (AAC) or assistive technology (AT).
-Large Print Large print forms are not available.
-An enlarged version may be created for a student with visual impairment.
+Large print forms are not available Large Print An enlarged version may be created for a student with visual impairment.
 Enlargements must be returned with testing materials.
 Manipulatives and Adaptive Writing Materials For the TCAP-Alt assessment, students may be given manipulatives or tactile models as needed.
 They may also use adaptive writing materials, including a crayon or any other items the student uses on a daily basis to interact with instruction and to create an answer.
+Visual Impairment Some questions include specific teacher directions that are in a lighter shade of gray.
+These directions are shown in brackets in the DTA.
+Alternate text is also in brackets but will be italicized.
+The alternate text is in place of the art in question stems and answer choices. visual impairment, if needed.
+The test administrator is allowed to write what the Scribe/Transcription Selected-Response Items student dictates.
+If transcribing, two adults must be present during transcription.
+Writing Test Constructed-Response Items The test administrator is allowed to indicate a student's provided response.
+The scribe/transcriber must be a teacher with a TN teaching license.
+Sign Language (e.g., ASL, PSE, SEE) Test administrators may provide sign language interpretation to a student.

-Table 6: TCAP-Alt Allowable Accommodations
+Table 6: TCAP-Alt Allowable Accommodations for grade 2, Social Studies, and Science